JonathanLin0609/Hemolytic/README.md

-# IHEPC
+# IHPP
-IHEPC: Improved hemolytic peptide prediction with comprehensive hemolytic peptide sequences
+IHPP: Improved hemolytic peptide prediction with comprehensive hemolytic peptide sequences

 # Description
 This is the source code of IHEPC, a machine-learning predictor for Hemolytic peptides.
 The trained models are also included in this package, facilitating prediction on a given data set.